If you've been ticketed for speeding, you may be wondering if it's time to pay up or lawyer up.

 The cost of an additional traffic violation on your driving record could be several thousand dollars over the next few years.
 A lawyer might cost a fraction of that, sure, but the outcome is far from certain.

-A speeding ticket falls into the "moving violation" category, which also includes DUIs or DWIs, careless or reckless driving, running red lights and stop signs, and fleeing from the police.
+A speeding ticket falls into the "moving violation" category, which also includes DUIs or DWIs, careless or reckless driving, running red lights and stop signs and fleeing from the police.

 But recurring speeders could have their license suspended or even revoked by the court, especially if an accident or injury is involved.
-Fines can also be high, sometimes in the hundreds of dollars, depending on the conviction and length of your motor-vehicle record.
+Fines can be in the hundreds of dollars, depending on the conviction and length of your motor-vehicle record.
 Some states layer fees on top of fines: Georgia's "Super Speeder" law levies a $200 fee on anyone caught doing more than 85 mph, and Michigan demands a "driver responsibility fee" of at least $100 for those with multiple violations.

 Experienced traffic lawyers spend their days in court, which means they know two things you don't: the technicalities and the system.

-Andrew Flusche, a traffic attorney from Fredericksburg, Va., recommends finding a lawyer who regularly handles cases in the courthouse where your case is scheduled.
+Andrew Flusche, a traffic attorney from Fredericksburg, Virginia, recommends finding a lawyer who regularly handles cases in the courthouse where your case is scheduled.
 You want someone who knows all the local players, including judges and district attorneys, to get the best outcome possible.

 "Even within the court, the case can differ a lot depending on the prosecutor that's working on your file and … the judge that your case will be going before," says Flusche.

-What to ask a lawyer about costs
+What to ask a lawyer when hiring one to fight a speeding ticket

 - Do you charge by the hour or a flat fee?